google/cyanobyte/docs/cyanobyte.md

 The CyanoByte specification is a tool to describe the interface to embedded communications in a machine-readable format.
 It builds off the successes of OpenAPI for web APIs.

-## Philosophy of CyanoByte

-Throughout this exercise, common principles should be extracted to guide future decision making the project.

-- The spec should be representative of how things are currently done, even if it is less "proper" or correct.

 ## Roadmap and Items to Consider
 - I2C
   - How do we deal with addresses that are configurable?